pgRouting/GSoC-pgRouting/doc/metrics/pgr_betweennessCentrality.rst

 Description
 -------------------------------------------------------------------------------

-The Brandes Algorithm takes advantage of the sparse graphs to evaluating the betweenness centrality score of all vertices.
+The Brandes Algorithm takes advantage of the sparse graphs for evaluating the betweenness centrality score of all vertices.

+This implementation work for both directed and undirected graphs.

-We use Boost's implementation which runs in :math:`\Theta(VE)` time and uses :math:`\Theta(VE)` space.
+- Running time: :math:`\Theta(VE)` time and uses :math:`\Theta(VE)` space.

 Signatures
 -------------------------------------------------------------------------------